SayanDasDev/Computational-Geometry-Coding-Problems/README.md

 ---

-## 📂 Week 3: Inside/Outside/on Boundary
+## 📂 Week 3: Inside/Outside Polygon Check in Linear Time

 ### 📜 Problem Statement
-> Let S be a set of n pints in R^2.
+> Let P be a sequence of n points denoting a polygon and S be a set of m points.
-Let P be a convex polygon.
-Check for each query pint q ∈ S, if it s inside, outside or in the boundary of polygon P.
+Check if the points in S are inside or outside the polygon.

 ---